Breaking the Cycle of Youth Violence

 The primary goal of these programs and services is to provide children with the support systems, coping mechanisms and violence-avoidance techniques to reduce the likelihood of future violence, regardless of what’s happening in their school or neighborhood.
 An important aspect of that, according to Levas, is helping kids embrace their positive possible selves.

-“If you’re realistic view is that you're going to be in prison or dead, that makes you behave impulsively because you don't think there's any other option,” Levas says.
-“What we do is we give these kids hope and show them all the other possibilities—then those impulsive behaviors don't happen as much.”
+“If your realistic view is that you're going to be in prison or dead, that makes you behave impulsively because you don't think there's any other option,” Levas says.
+“What we do is we give these kids hope and show them all the other possibilities — then those impulsive behaviors don't happen as much.”

 The approach has had a profound effect on the Children’s Wisconsin community, touching the lives of thousands of young people over the years.
-Since 2004, Project Ujima participants have experienced a recidivism rate of less than one percent.
+Since 2004, Project Ujima participants have experienced a recidivism rate of less than 1%.

-Since 2004, Project Ujima participants have experienced a recidivism rate of less than one percent.
+Since 2004, Project Ujima participants have experienced a recidivism rate of less than 1%.

 The key to success